The Golf Round

 This is a story.

-A full golf round — told like a novel — where you walk the course, feel the decisions, face the mistakes, and slowly begin to understand why golf is not about hitting great shots… but about making smart ones.
+This is a full golf round told like a novel.
+You walk the course, experience the decisions, face the mistakes, and gradually see that golf is not about hitting great shots, but about producing smart ones.

 Golf isn’t a game of perfect swings.
 It’s a game of good decisions.